watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 ### When a Network Function Goes Down
 If a network function experiences a failure, the associated route MUST be promptly removed.
-In the case of Anycast configuration, it MUST be gracefully rerouted to other nodes.
+In the case of anycast configuration, it MUST be gracefully rerouted to other nodes.
 Additionally, if no alternative nodes are available, consider either dropping the packet and sending an ICMP Destination Unreachable message or forwarding it as a pass-through.

 ### Anycast Segment
-The concept of the Anycast segment is introduced in {{!RFC8402}}.
+The concept of the Anycast Segment is introduced in {{!RFC8402}}.
-In the SRv6 SFC, it realizes to provide the same network function segment as the same anycast segment.
+In the SRv6 SFC, it realizes to provide the same network function segment as the same Anycast Segment.
 In such cases, the state between network functions MUST be shared mutually.

 ### Fast Reroute